inpsyde/composer-asset-compiler/README.md

 }
 ```

-after dependencies are installed, the package will execute (assuming yarn is found in the system):
+after dependencies are installed, the package will execute (assuming Yarn is found in the system):

 ```shell
 yarn encore dev